kilbot/WooCommerce-POS/readme.txt

 == Changelog ==

+= 0.2.15 =
+* New: Multisite support: visit [http://demo.woopos.com.au/pos](http://demo.woopos.com.au/pos) to see WooCommerce POS in different languages using multisite.
+* Improved: nl_NL translation thanks to Egbert Jan!
+Visit [http://translate.woopos.com.au](http://translate.woopos.com.au) if you would liek to help with translating WooCommerce POS into your language.

 = 0.2.14 =
 * New: Search by 'barcode'.
 Defaults to SKU for the moment.
 Instant add to cart for barcode matches, ie: barcode scanning!
 * New: Support page: contact support directly from the POS